Larisa-Antsifrova/se-school-hw06-messagequeue/README.md

 - The endpoint is available only for authenticated users.
 - isAuthenticated middleware verifies JWT in Authorization header (Bearer token).
-- If the provided JWT is valid the endpoint returns current rate of 1 BTC to UAH.
+- If the provided JWT is valid the endpoint returns the current rate of 1 BTC to UAH.
 - [Coinlayer API](https://coinlayer.com/documentation) is used to get the rate.

 #### Current BTC to UAH rate request